 Departments that routinely respond to fewer than 90% of Freedom on Information requests on time can be subject to special monitoring by the Information Commissioners Officer (ICO).
 This threshold was raised from 85% in March 2017.

 The Department for International Development (DfID), DHSC, the Treasury, and DfT have never fallen below this target.
 Other departments, including the Home Office, Department for Environment, Food, and Rural Affairs (Defra), MoJ and the Ministry for Housing, Communities and Local Government (MHCLG) have had prolonged periods where they failed to provide timely responses.
-In the most recent quarter (October to December 2018), nine departments failed to meet the target.
+In the most recent quarter (April to Jun 2019), four departments failed to meet the target.

-In recent years, the percentage of Freedom of Information requests that departments refuse to comply with in full has increased from around 40% in 2010 to 55% in the latest quarter.
+In recent years, the percentage of Freedom of Information requests that departments refuse to comply with in full has increased from around 40% in 2010 to over 50% in recent quarters.

 A department can only withhold information under specific circumstances, namely if: